-NEW Honours Major/Minor BA Program requirements for students entering the program as of F/W 2012/2013
+Honours Major/Minor BA Program requirements for students beginning their COMN Studies major as of 1 July 2009 to 1 July 2012.

-The Honours program in Communication Studies described above starting 1 July 2012 or F/W 2012/2013 may be pursued jointly with any Honours Minor BA program in the Faculty of Liberal Arts & Professional Studies.
+The Honours program in Communication Studies described above for the period 1 July 2009 to 30 June 2012 may be pursued jointly with any Honours Minor BA program in the Faculty of Liberal Arts & Professional Studies.